 Office Services, located in the Krasa Student Center, Room 123 serves as the University's campus solutions center for mail/packages (Postal Services Center), print and other office related services.
-The office is open during the hours of 8:00 a.m. - 4:00 p.m.
-Monday-Friday.
 The mail room can be reached at (630) 829-6426.
-Additional information on services provided can be found online athttps://ben.edu/ facilities-management/.
+Additional information on services provided can be found online at https://ben.edu/facilities-management/.